WHAT’S ON WEDNESDAY

 who’s casting?

-HORSE is a black, retired mill worker.
+• HORSE is a black, retired mill worker.
 Once the life of the party, he now moves at a slower pace due to health issues.
 Though he loves spending time with his friends and listening to their stories, he feels self-conscious about his size and tends to take a step back during their antics.
 However, when it comes to dancing, Horse is nothing short of explosive.

-So we’re calling on the greater theatre community to help us in this noble quest—to bare butts!
+We’re calling on the greater theatre community to help us in this noble quest—to bare butts!
 No experience is necessary.

 Rehearsals begin in September with 4 shows starting on November 7th.